rgederin/zookeeper-integration/README.md

 ## Znode Types and their Use Cases

-There are four types of ZNodes in Zookeeper.
+There are four types of ZNodes in Zookeeper:

+* Persistent Znodes
+* Ephemeral Znodes
+* Ephemeral Sequential Znodes
+* Persistent Sequential Znodes

 ### Persistent Znodes